jchatel/quickmail-next-docs/reporting/understanding-the-deliverability-report.md

 ## Why Keep Track of the Deliverability Report?

 The Deliverability Report shows where emails from an email account are landing — inbox, spam, or promotions.
 It also shows whether your SPF and DKIM records are configured correctly.
 Knowing where your emails are landing helps you quickly identify and resolve deliverability issues.
+**Note: ** Deliverability Report is only available to accounts on Growth and Agency Plans (For accounts on grandfathered plan - Pro and Expert Plan)

 ## How Does It Work?